rozhedev/wallet-next/README.md

 ### Additional notes
  * public folder is the same of assets
  * Don't add alias for files, saved in public forder.
 Only absolute path
+ * Use only next 13.5.2.
+Don't write npm audit fix --force for prevent change version of nextjs